YazeedAlKhalaf/Flutter_Installer/README.md

     - macOS
     - Linux

-## Wanna go fast way?
+## Wanna do it the quick way?
 We have binaries built!

 > ### Step 1: Go to [Latest Release](https://github.com/YazeedAlKhalaf/Flutter_Installer/releases/latest)
 >
-> ### Step: 2 Download the binary that corresponds to your OS.
+> ### Step: 2 Download the binary that corresponds to your OS
 >
 > ### Step 3: Run It!
 >